 There is a way to re-authenticate without redirecting the user.
 The trick is to use an invisible iframe in order to redirect the browser to the OAuth flow.
 In order to better support this, CARTO supports the

 prompt=none.
 With this parameter, the application will get an error in case the user is not logged in or authorized, so you can handle the error and redirect the user to the flow with a redirection (so the user can interact with the consent screen).
-The flow would be like:
+The flow would be:

-- Create an invisible iframe with a location like:
+- Create an invisible iframe with a location:

 - Poll the location of the iframe after a while (